rjchee/spongemock/README.md

 Slack Setup
 -----------
-First, you want to create a Slack App and create an OAuth Access token with the following permissions:
-- `chat:write:bot`
-- `channels:history`
-- `groups:history`
-- `im:history`
-- `mpim:history`
+First, create a Slack App and add a slash command.
+The request URL will be of the form `$APP_URL/slack`.
+You also want to escape channels, users, and links sent to your app.

 To run the Slack plugin, the following environmental variables are required:
+- `SLACK_CLIENT_ID`: This is your Slack Client ID.
-- `SLACK_OAUTH_TOKEN`: This is your Slack OAuth Access token.
+- `SLACK_CLIENT_SECRET`: This is your Slack Client Secret.
 - `SLACK_VERIFICATION_TOKEN`: This is your Slack verification token.

-Finally, you want to register your deployed app as a slash command on your Slack app.
-The request URL will be of the form `$APP_URL/slack`.
-You also want to escape channels, users, and links sent to your app.
+Setting the client ID and client secrets will allow the server to acquire OAuth tokens from Slack so that it can read the messages to mock in channels and post to those channels as well.
+The verification token is a secret string that Slack will send to your server so the server knows that it is indeed Slack sending requests and not some malicious third party.

 Twitter Integration
 ===================